Australia’s Energy System

 High voltage transmission lines connect Australia’s eastern states, South Australia and the Australian Capital Territory.
 This is referred to as the National Electricity Market (NEM).
 Some states, like Victoria (which connects to three other states), have higher levels of interconnection than others, like South Australia and Tasmania.

-There are two separate interconnected systems in Western Australia (The North West Interconnected System (NWIS) and the South West Interconnected System (SWIS).
+There are two separate interconnected systems in Western Australia (the South West Interconnected System (SWIS) and the North West Interconnected System (NWIS)) and 35 other smaller grids.
 The Northern Territory has three smaller separate electricity systems.

 Generation, Transmission, Distribution & Retail